Ilyushin Il-103

 The Ilyushin Il-103 is a single-engine, low-wing training aircraft developed by the Ilyushin Design Bureau that started in 1990 in the Soviet Union.
 The aircraft is now produced in Russia.
 It was the first Russian aircraft to achieve Federal Aviation Administration certification in 1998, it is for sale in the United States.

 Operational history

+Russia

 Reviewers Dave Unwin and Marino Boric described the design in a 2015 review as "very robust, safe and comfortable.
 It was designed for everyday operation on poor runways and with the ability to cope with every variation of the harsh Russian climate."

+Hungary

 Russia’s United Aircraft Corporation reached an agreement with Aviation Engineering Zrt of Pécs, Hungary, to develop and licence produce a modernised version of the Ilyushin Il-103 in Hungary in March 2021.

+South Korea

+In the early 2000s, 23 IL-103s were delivered to South Korea by the Russian Federation as debt repayments, locally they were designated at T-103s, and based out of Seongmu base with the Air force's Academy.
+They were eventually phased out, and replaced with the indigenous KC-100.